 Issues do sometimes arise with respect to the purpose for which a patent agent is performing a particular task.
 For example, agents can advise on the scope of a claim if such advice is used to determine whether or not to amend the claims.
 However, agents cannot, by virtue of their own license, advise on the scope of a claim with respect to patent infringement.
 Often the issue is moot anyway because the patent agent is working in a law firm under the auspices of a patent attorney.

-The Manual of Patent Examining Procedure (” MPEP “) is, generally speaking, the instruction manual patent examiners rely on to do their jobs.
-Since patent examiners are not required to be attorneys, the MPEP provides guidance on what the examiners should or must do at each stage of prosecution.
+The Manual of Patent Examining Procedure (MPEP) is the bible for examiners, patent attorneys and agents, and inventors.
+It provides guidance on what the examiners should or must do at each stage of prosecution.
 It covers topics from ethics to the searching, prosecution, and issuance of patents.

 The MPEP also includes guidance directed at applicants and attorneys for matters outside of the prosecution stage, such as filing requirements, corrections of patents, and post-issuance procedures.
 The MPEP is thus intended to be a compendium of the USPTO’s examination practices, the patent statutes, rules and regulations.

 The most commonly used version of the MPEP is the online version.
-It is available in both PDF and HTML formats at USPTO.gov, and includes a good searching algorithm.
-It is also updated regularly as needed by the USPTO.
-The PDF version can be printed out.
+It is also available in both PDF and HTML formats at USPTO.gov, although it is so large, and so often updated, that downloading a full version makes little sense.

 The most commonly-used sections of the MPEP in practice are probably chapters 700 and 2100.
 The MPEP also includes a terrific glossary of patent-related terms, and others are available from private sources.

 Appendix L contains all U.S. patent laws.
-Appendix R contains all of the rules.
+Appendix R contains all of the relevant rules.